5 Star Review

 Louisiana courts have a recent history of awarding mesothelioma compensation to plaintiffs.
 These courts also have a history of siding with asbestos defendants.
 Many Louisiana residents file claims in other states where their exposure occurred or where the responsible company is headquartered.

-• $10.3 Million in 2020: After a six-week trial, a New Orleans jury awarded $10.3 million to Henry Pete, who claimed he developed mesothelioma from exposure to asbestos while working as a longshoreman.
-Simmons Hanly Conroy represented Pete.
+• $10.3 Million in 2020: After a 6-week trial, a New Orleans jury awarded these damages to Henry Pete, who claimed he developed mesothelioma from exposure to asbestos while working as a longshoreman.
+Simmons Hanly Conroy represented him.

-• $8.2 Million in 2021: A Louisiana jury awarded $8.2 million to Steven Aaron Sr. He claimed he developed mesothelioma from exposure to asbestos working as an auto mechanic.
-Aaron worked on asbestos brakes and clutches found on vehicles manufactured by Ford Motor Company.
+• $8.2 Million in 2021: A Louisiana jury awarded these damages to Steven Aaron Sr. He claimed he developed mesothelioma from exposure to asbestos working as an auto mechanic.
+Aaron worked on asbestos brakes and clutches found on vehicles the Ford Motor Company manufactured.

-• $7.55 Million in 2011: A Louisiana man was awarded $7.55 million in a mesothelioma lawsuit involving asbestos product manufacturers John Crane and Haveg.
+• $7.55 Million in 2011: A Louisiana man was awarded these damages in a mesothelioma lawsuit involving asbestos product manufacturers John Crane and Haveg.
 Thomas Kenney claimed he developed mesothelioma from exposure to John Crane’s asbestos gaskets and Haveg’s asbestos pipes while working at Tenneco.

-• $4.5 Million in 2007: A millwright’s family was awarded more than $4.5 million in a mesothelioma lawsuit involving asbestos exposure in a paper mill located in West Monroe, Louisiana.
+• $4.5 Million in 2007: A millwright’s family was awarded these damages in a mesothelioma lawsuit involving asbestos exposure in a paper mill located in West Monroe, Louisiana.
 Walter Graves filed a personal injury lawsuit against the mill after developing mesothelioma, and his family continued the lawsuit when he died of the disease in 2000.

-• $4.35 Million in 2013: The surviving family of a mechanic who died of mesothelioma was awarded $4.35 million by a Louisiana court jury in 2013.
-The mechanic worked at three Entergy facilities in Louisiana from 1967 through 2005, where his family claims he was exposed to asbestos that caused him to develop mesothelioma.
+• $4.35 Million in 2013: A Louisiana court awarded these damages in 2013 to the surviving family of a mechanic who died of mesothelioma.
+The mechanic worked at 3 Entergy facilities in Louisiana from 1967 through 2005, where his family claims he was exposed to asbestos that caused him to develop mesothelioma.

 • $3.6 Million in 2006: A Louisiana jury awarded $3.6 million to the family of a laborer who died of asbestos-related laryngeal cancer in 2001.
 The surviving family of Alfred Watts claimed he developed cancer as a result of asbestos exposure he encountered while working for Hebert Brothers Engineers from 1963 to 1994, during which time he performed contract work at The Dow Company.

-Nationwide asbestos law firms will file your claim in the right jurisdiction based upon the details of your case.
+Your asbestos law firm will file your claim in the right jurisdiction based upon the details of your case.
 These firms are known to secure mesothelioma settlements worth more than a million dollars for their clients.
 For example, in 2022, Weitz & Luxenberg secured $43 million for a mesothelioma patient after a jury found Algoma Hardwoods responsible for asbestos exposure.

 Louisiana Laws That Regulate Asbestos